Webonaute/DoctrineFixturesGeneratorBundle/README.md

 - @todo Generate fixture reference when any other entity is link to this entity.
 - @todo Automatically set the load order (actually set to 1 and need to be change by hand.)

-**Note:** This bundle is actually in development and shoud not be use.

 **Caution:** This bundle is a development bundle and actually in high development itself and should not be use on production server.

 Documentation